We acknowledge with deep appreciation and gratitude the following contributors for their generous support of the Eames Foundation.

 the National Trust for Historic Preservation

 Lucia Dewey Atwood, Jenny Ford, Joan Mace, Shelley Mills, Christina Scholze, and Kelsey Rose Williams.

 A special thanks to our amazing group of volunteers.
 The Eames House would not be able to operate without them.
 We certainly would not be able to share the Eames House with as many visitors as come to the site, much less offer them that direct experience embodying the guest/host relation that was so important to the Charles and Ray.
 Nor would we have made significant progress on certain long-term projects critical to our operational and conservation success.

 Ann Enkoji and Etsu Garfias, who not only brought our inventory project into reality, but have provided vital counsel as we strategize for the future.

-Ali Azimi, Eric Bauer, Elizabeth Gartner, Marc Green, Harlan Hogue, Annabel Keenan, Lynne Kishel, John Kishel, Bobbi Mapstone, Mark Montiel, Laura Paul, Jennifer Polito, Dexter Red, Deric Schmidt, Christina Scholze, Richard Stein, Steven Stepien, Ward Thompson, David Trend, and Kelsey Rose Williams
+Ali Azimi, Eric Bauer, Betsy Bridges, Alison Brislin, Sally Cohen, Dina Giordano, Elizabeth Gartner, Marc Green, Harlan Hogue, Annabel Keenan, Lynne Kishel, John Kishel, Bobbi Mapstone, Laura Paul, Jennifer Polito, Charles Proffitt, Ian Reid, Deric Schmidt, Pamela Scholze, Linnea Seidling, Richard Stein, Steven Stepien, Ward Thompson, David Tseng and Jill Webb.

 If you are interested in joining our community and helping to preserve the Eames House and to extend the Eames legacy, please contact us at (310) 459-9663, or e-mail [email protected].